translate/translate/docs/commands/moz2po.rst

--tTEMPLATE, --template=TEMPLATE  read from TEMPLATE in dtd, \*, inc, it, properties formats -S, --timestamp       skip conversion if the output file has newer timestamp -lLOCALE, --locale=LOCALE  set output locale (required as this sets the directory names) --clonexpi=CLONEXPI  clone xpi structure from the given xpi file --removeuntranslated  remove untranslated strings from output --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy
+-tTEMPLATE, --template=TEMPLATE  read from TEMPLATE in dtd, \*, inc, it, properties formats -S, --timestamp       skip conversion if the output file has newer timestamp -lLOCALE, --locale=LOCALE  set output locale (required as this sets the directory names) --removeuntranslated  remove untranslated strings from output --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy